List of Black starting NFL quarterbacks: Pre-Super Bowl era

 1932 was also the year that segregationist George Preston Marshall founded the Boston Braves.
 The following year, Marshall renamed the Braves the Boston Redskins and brokered an NFL-wide ban on Black players.
 Joe Lillard was released, and by 1934, there were no Black players with NFL contracts.
-In 1937, Marshall moved the Redskins to the southern city of Washington D.C., which was still segregated, renaming the team the Washington Redskins.
+In 1937, Marshall moved the Redskins to the southern city of Washington, D.C., which was still segregated, renaming the team the Washington Redskins.
 Marshall's so-called "gentlemen's agreement" barring Black players from the NFL lasted until after World War II, when the All-America Football Conference (AAFC) launched in 1946 as an unsegregated competing league.
-NFL owners relented and lifted the ban, although Marshall nevertheless refused to sign any black players to the Redskins until 1962, when he finally relented under threat from President John F. Kennedy to cancel the Redskins' 30-year stadium lease unless they integrated.
+NFL owners relented and lifted the ban, although Marshall nevertheless refused to sign any Black players to the Redskins until 1962, when he finally relented under threat from President John F. Kennedy to cancel the Redskins' 30-year stadium lease unless they integrated.

-In 1949, George Taliaferro became the first black player drafted into the NFL.
+In 1949, George Taliaferro became the first Black player drafted into the NFL.
 Taliaferro had previously played college football for the Indiana Hoosiers.
 He missed the 1946 season when he was conscripted into the US Army but returned to lead the Hoosiers in both rushing and passing in 1948.
 The NFL's Chicago Bears drafted Taliaferro in 1949, but he had already signed a contract with the Los Angeles Dons in the AAFC.
-The LA Dons later joined the NFL, and Taliaferro along with them.
+The LA Dons later folded, and several of its players joined the NFL, Taliaferro among them.
 He played an unprecedented seven positions during his career, including single-wing tailback or quarterback, more than any player in NFL history.
 Taliaferro retired in 1955.

 Two other Black quarterbacks made brief appearances in the pre-Super Bowl NFL.
 Willie Thrower, "the first Black NFL quarterback of the modern mold", played for Michigan State in college before playing one professional game at quarterback for the Bears, in relief duty, on October 18, 1953.
 Charlie Brackins, the NFL's first Black quarterback to have graduated from a historically Black college or university (HBCU), played one game as quarterback for the Green Bay Packers in 1955, missed both of his pass attempts, and was released by the team before the next game.